vuminhoang/AI-Review/Machine Learning/README.md

 ## 2. Visualizing Overfitting and Underfitting

 ![Bias and Variance](images/bias_and_var.png)

-*Đây là mô tả về vấn đề overfitting và underfitting với bias và variance.*
+*Visulizing overfitting and underfitting problem*